-• RVCT v2.2 supports the new Thumb[®]-2 instruction set.
+- RVCT v2.2 supports the new Thumb®-2 instruction set.
 Thumb-2 introduces many new 32-bit instructions, and some new 16-bit instructions.
-Thumb-2 gives near ARM performance together with code size that is the same as older versions of Thumb on those processors that support it, such as the ARM1156T2(F)-S.

-The Thumb-2 instruction set includes older 16-bit Thumb instructions as a subset.

-RVCT v2.2 includes support for new ARMv6 cores, for example, the ARM1176JZ(F)-S, incorporating ARM TrustZone[TM] technology-optimized software, the ARM968EJ-S, the ARM1156T2(F)-S, and the ARM MPCore[TM].
-The RVCT v2.2 assembler provides support for MPCore instructions.

-• RVCT v2.2 includes a substantially upgraded assembler, while continuing to support the old version to enable the assembly of old code.

-- RVCT v2.2 is fully compliant with the Base Platform ABI for the ARM Architecture [BPABI], so giving support for a range of operating systems, for example, ARM Linux and Symbian OS. - RVCT v2.2 provides initial support for DWARF3 (Draft Standard 9) debug tables, as described in the ABI for the ARM Architecture (base standard) [BSABI].
-A new command-line option, --dwarf3, is now available to specify this format when compiling code. - The command-line option -g switches on the generation of debug tables for the current compilation.
+Thumb-2 gives near ARM performance together with code size that is similar to the original Thumb on those processors that support it, such as the ARM1156T2(F)-S. - The Thumb-2 instruction set includes older 16-bit Thumb instructions as a subset. - RVCT v2.2 includes support for new ARMv6 cores, for example, the ARM1176JZ(F)-S, incorporating ARM TrustZone[TM] technology-optimized software, the ARM968EJ-S, the ARM1156T2(F)-S, and the ARM MPCore[TM].
+The RVCT v2.2 assembler provides support for MPCore instructions. - RVCT v2.2 includes support for a new assembler syntax, while continuing to support the old syntax to enable the assembly of legacy code. - RVCT v2.2 is fully compliant with the Base Platform ABI for the ARM Architecture [BPABI], so giving support for a range of operating systems, for example, ARM Linux and Symbian OS. - RVCT v2.2 provides initial support for DWARF 3 (Draft Standard 9) debug tables, as described in the ABI for the ARM Architecture (base standard) [BSABI].
+A new command-line option, --dwarf3, is now available to specify this format when compiling code. - The command-line option --debug or -g switches on the generation of debug tables for the current compilation.
 Optimization options are specified by -0num.
-By default, using the -g option does not affect the optimization setting.
+By default, using the --debug or -g option does not affect the optimization setting.

-This is a change in behavior for RVCT v2.2 (-g alone was equivalent to -g -00 in RVCT v2.1) and might change in a future release.
+This is a change in behavior for RVCT v2.2 (--debug or -g alone was equivalent to [--debug|-g] -00 in RVCT v2.1).
 Apart from this new default, there is no change in the behavior of the optimization options, that is, -0num, -0space, or -0time.